 However, since the outbreak of the global crisis, Slovenia’s economy has been slowing down, and now it has entered a recession.
-Our latest Economic Outlook and Interim Global Economic Assessment projects a GDP contraction of –2.0% in 2012, and a slight contraction of about –0.4% in 2013.
+Our latest Global Economic Outlook and Interim Economic Outlook projects a GDP contraction of –2.0% in 2012, and a slight contraction of about –0.4% in 2013.
 In this context, Slovenia’s unemployment rate has reached 8.6% in the first quarter of 2012.

 The problem is that the government does not have much firepower to reverse these trends, as public finances are still weak; despite a relatively low public-debt-to-GDP ratio (at 47% in 2011), which is about half the average of the OECD.